yxliao95/arrg_cid_rrg24/README.md

 $ python
 >>> import vilmedic
 ```
-and you might see errors, which are discussed in the next section.
+and you might see errors.
+We will address them in the next section.

-If you see this message
+Once you see this message
 ```
 >>> timestamp WARNING: Language en package default expects mwt, which has been added
 ```